neoforged/.github/primers/26.1/index.md

 The file fixes are then applied through the `FileFixerUpper`, which uses a copy-on-write file system to operate on the files.
 The fixer is constructed using the `$Builder`, using `addSchema` and `addFixer` to apply the fixers for the desired version.
 During the upgrade process, the files are created in a temporary folder, then moved to the world folder.
 The original world folder is moved to another folder before being deleted.

+- `net.minecraft.client.gui.screens.FileFixerAbortedScreen` - A screen that's shown when the file fixing has been aborted.
 - `net.minecraft.client.gui.screens.worldselection.FileFixerProgressScreen` - A screen that's displayed when attempting to show the progress of upgrading and fixing the world files.
 - `net.minecraft.server.packs.linkfs`
     - `DummyFileAttributes` -> `.minecraft.util.DummyFileAttributes`